 2024 - WESTERN BALKANS: RENEWED SECURITY CHALLENGES ON NATO’S DOORSTEP

-LORD MARK LANCASTER (United Kingdom) - PRELIMINARY DRAFT REPORT
+LORD MARK LANCASTER (United Kingdom) - REPORT

-In a region in which almost all states and territories look west for a Euro-Atlantic future, recalcitrant issue sets in Kosovo and BiH must refocus significant Allied attention: Allies must come to terms with the potential for broader destabilisation these challenges pose.
-A stalled Belgrade-Pristina Dialogue and charged political paralysis in BiH prevent the advancement of Serbia, BiH, and Kosovo’s EU accession processes; remains the principal factor for regional instability; blocks efficient regional economic integration and underwrites criminal networks’ exploitation of the regions’ weak institutions for the trafficking of arms, drugs and people.
+In a region in which almost all states and territories look for a Euro-Atlantic future, recalcitrant issue sets in Kosovo and BiH must refocus significant Allied attention: Allies must come to terms with the potential for broader destabilisation these challenges pose.
+A stalled Belgrade-Pristina Dialogue and charged political paralysis in BiH prevent the advancement of Serbia, BiH, and Kosovo on the EU path; remain the principal factor for regional instability; block efficient regional economic integration; and underwrite criminal networks’ exploitation of the regions’ weak institutions for the trafficking of arms, drugs and people.
+Further complicating the issues are the inroads presented by the persistence of corruption and weak state institutions for Russian and Chinese influence – while each has different goals in the region, they are aligned in their broader counter-West efforts, which includes the splintering of Allied consensus and blocking the consolidation of the Euro Atlantic.

 This report highlights the root causes and current drivers of the region’s main security challenges and advocates for greater attention to the resolution of the Belgrade-Pristina dispute and increased political attention to Bosnia and Herzegovina’s political stalemate.
 The key means to doing so are via renewed efforts to facilitate EU expansion in the region.
 NATO Allies must also realise their view on the region has to change: KFOR must receive more support and Allies must find new ways and means to expand their military cooperation with the region to help turn the tide of a regional security dynamic headed in the wrong direction at a challenging time in Euro-Atlantic security.